 The successful candidate will work in a multidisciplinary, collaborative and scientifically driven environment, interacting with key academic collaborators and GSK scientists to advance drug discovery and clinical development in multiple disease areas.
 This field-leading research addresses important drug discovery and development challenges, directly impacts GSK's R&D pipeline, and publishes results in top scientific journals.

 The selected Statistical Genetics Investigator(s) will:

-- Develop and implement approaches to acquire, analyze, interpret and apply human genetic evidence to inform target selection and validation decisions across a range of disease areas.
+- Develop, implement, and validate approaches to acquire, analyse, interpret, and apply human genetic evidence to inform target selection and validation decisions across a range of disease areas.

 - Participate in project teams with GSK scientists and external collaborators.

 - Find creative solutions and quickly prototype applications to address challenging scientific questions.